 17. Which vessels are concerned by the prohibitions set out in Articles 3eb and 3ec?
-Last update: 24 July 2023

 These prohibitions apply to vessels irrespective of their flag of registration calling into a port or lock in the territory of the Union, namely tankers since the provision relates to the transport of Russian crude oil or petroleum products.